nd-crane/raite-data-registry-usage-example/README.md

 DVC is required to import the RAITE dataset.
 You can find complete instructions [here](https://dvc.org/doc/install) on how to install DVC.

-If installiong with conda it is recommeneded to set your default solver as libmamba.
+If installing with conda it is recommeneded to set your default solver as libmamba.
 You can find instructions [here](https://www.anaconda.com/blog/conda-is-fast-now) on installing and setting your default solver as libmamba.
 Alternatively, you can also following the DVC installation instructions and install mamba within your dvc envirnoment.

 #### Installing with conda (libmamba default solver):